syf1844803351/FICLRec/README.md

 ## Evaluate Model

-We provide the trained models on Beauty, Sports_and_Outdoors, Toys_and_Games and ML-1M datasets in `./src/output/<Data_name>`folder.
+We provide the trained models on Beauty, Sports_and_Outdoors, Toys_and_Games , Yelp and LastFM datasets in `./src/output/<Data_name>`folder.
 You can directly evaluate the trained models on test set by running:

 ```
 python main.py --data_name <Data_name> --model_idx 0 --p <p> --do_eval